sachajw/devops-adventure/01_setup.md

 - Example error `/bin/sh^M:bad interpreter`
 - Suggestion Alert: Set your `VSCode` to `LF` and only use `WSL2` to do all your work

-todo: further documentation needed here | testers needed
+// TODO - further documentation needed here | testers needed
 - `Windows 11` latest version & fully updated

 ## Configs for WSL